-In the majority of the Middle Eastern Muslim states the Jewish life is obviously going to the end.
+In most Middle Eastern Muslim states, Jewish life is obviously going to an end.
 Jewish repatriation from the countries of Islam to their historic homeland became a real exodus with the establishment of the State of Israel.
-Against this background, the inexhaustible Jewish presence in the Islamic Republic of Iran is a unique phenomenon.
+Against this background, the eternal Jewish presence in the Islamic Republic of Iran is a unique phenomenon.
 Today, the largest Jewish community in the region beyond Israel resides there.
 While some observers consider Iranian Jews to be pawns in a political game played by the leaders of IRI, the very phenomenon of community survival in such extreme conditions should not be underestimated.
-It exists in spite of the increasing isolation of Iran, which stems, among other reasons, from encouraging aggression and terrorism against Israel and Jews everywhere in the world.
+It exists despite the increasing isolation of Iran, which stems, among other reasons, from encouraging aggression and terrorism against Israel and Jews everywhere in the world.